-14 November 2017 - The 2016 enforcement data has been collected from the Parties to the OECD Anti-Bribery Convention Decisions on Foreign Bribery Cases from 1999 to December 2016.
+23 December 2020 - The 2019 enforcement data has been collected from the Parties to the OECD Anti-Bribery Convention.
 The enforcement data includes the number of criminal, administrative and civil cases of foreign bribery that have resulted in a final disposition, such as a criminal conviction or acquittal, or similar findings under an administrative or civil procedure.
-Published for the first time in 2010, the enforcement data is updated annually by the OECD Working Group on Bribery (WGB).
-This edition contains a special focus on international co-operation in anti-bribery law enforcement.
+Published for the first time in 2010, the enforcement data is updated annually by the OECD Working Group on Bribery.

 December 2014 - this report endeavours to measure and describe transnational corruption based on data from the 427 foreign bribery cases that had been concluded since the entry into force of the OECD Anti-Bribery Convention in 1999 and mid-2014.